Vice President of Advancement and the Arts

 He previously served at UNC Wilmington, as Director of Campus Life Arts and Programs and taught as an adjunct faculty member in the UNCW Department of Communication Studies.
 Fernando earned a communication studies degree and a master’s degree in public administration from UNC Wilmington.
 As senior class president, he conceived and spearheaded the concept and fundraising for the UNCW Millennium Clock Tower, which still is the largest student-organized gift project in the nation.
 After graduation, he moved to Washington, DC to work in the U.S. Senate.
 He currently serves as a trustee for Thalian Hall Center for the Performing Arts and is also the programming consultant for the Hall, overseeing the booking of the Main Attractions Series.

 Fernando also serves as a trustee for DanceUSA.
-He was appointed in 2017 as an advisor to the National Dance Project by the New England Foundation for the Arts; he is also a cohort member of the South Arts Dance Touring Initiative, advocating for the dance genre across the American South.
-His work at the Wilson Center supports the creation and development of new work, including techs for national Broadway tours and dance companies, as currently workshopping a new musical with BD Wong.
-He serves on the North Carolina Arts Council Choreography Fellowship Panel, as well as the advisory committee for the Masters of Public Administration program at UNC Wilmington.
+He served for four years as an advisor to the National Dance Project by the New England Foundation for the Arts; he is also a cohort member of the South Arts Dance Touring Initiative, advocating for the dance genre across the American South.
+His work at the Wilson Center supports the creation and development of new work, including techs for national Broadway tours and dance companies, most recently the workshopping of BD Wong’s new musical “Mr. Holland’s Opus”.

 Cape Fear Community College does not discriminate on the basis of race, color, national origin, sex, disability, religion, political affiliation, sexual orientation, gender identity, veteran status, and genetic information, or age.